 Subnetting in Network Security

 Subnetting plays a pivotal role in enhancing network security by segmenting networks into smaller, isolated subnets.
-This segmentation helps in controlling access and mitigating potential threats.

 - Isolation: Limits the spread of malware within a subnet.